-Renowned Women Microsoft Researchers Start Company Leveraging Big Data to Expose Cyber Criminals Before they Attack
+Renowned Women Microsoft Researchers Start Company Leveraging Big Data Analytics to Expose Cyber Criminals Before they Attack

 MOUNTAIN VIEW, CA — Oct.
 13, 2015 — DataVisor, an innovator in utilizing Big Data analytics for Internet security, today announced it has secured $14.5 million in Series A funding, led by GSR and NEA, to help protect consumer-facing websites and mobile apps from cyber criminals.
 The company’s software features a unique security analytics engine that operates within a Spark big data platform that can analyze billions of events per hour and automatically discover unknown malicious campaigns early, without labels or training data.
 The investment will be used to disrupt the point security solutions that have become ineffective in handling modern day threats; grow DataVisor’s global footprint, which protects marquee consumer-facing online services; and expand its team of engineering, sales and marketing talent.

-Founded in December 2013, DataVisor is already in production, serving some of the largest Internet properties in the world, including Yelp, the world’s largest social review site, and Momo, which with over 180 million users is one of top social platforms in China.
+Founded in December 2013, DataVisor is already in production with big data analytics, serving some of the largest Internet properties in the world, including Yelp, the world’s largest social review site, and Momo, which with over 180 million users is one of top social platforms in China.

 “Yelp is committed to protecting the integrity of our content,” said Jim Blomo, engineering manager for Yelp.
 “DataVisor’s security analytics are an important part of our spam detection system, and helps prevent malicious accounts from interacting with real users and businesses.”